jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 We can engineer even more sensitive predictive features from these data by discovering what these people and places mean to us.

-For example, this very same text message thread behind me may indicate quite different risk for relapse when sent to your mother, who supports your recovery, vs. a friend who still regularly engages in drug use themselves <!-- or "...who wants you back at their parties" if that seems more acceptable info to gather without unpacking-->.
+For example, this very same text message thread behind me may indicate quite different risk for relapse when sent to your mother, who supports your recovery, vs. a friend who wants you back in the bar with them. <!-- better description? "...who wants you back at their all-night parties"-->.

 We can gather this information quickly and with little burden to the patient by pushing out a few key questions to their smartphone about their frequent contacts and locations over the first couple of months of their use of the digital therapeutic.
 It turns out that we are all creatures of habit, and we only have a small number of important people and places in our lives.

-We can identify the specific people and places that make us happy or sad or stressed, those that we perceive support our recovery or undermine it.
+We can identify the specific people and places that make us happy or sad or stressed, those that we perceive support our recovery and those who undermine it.
 Armed with this information, we can gain more precise insights into your patterns of movements and social communications.
 Are they healthy or unhealthy, rewarding and rich, or stressful or isolating.
+Do the people you surround yourself with support your recovery or tempt you back to old ways.
 And how have these patterns changed, for better or for worse, over recent days, weeks, and months.

 <!--need pronouns and consistent focus on target we are sensing-->
 ---